vimalloc/flask-jwt-extended/README.md

 # Usage
 Examples coming tomorrow :)

-# Testing
+# Testing and Code Coverage
-Run all the unit tests with tox.
-This will test against python2.7, 3.3, 3.4, and 3.5:
+We run all the unit tests with tox.
+This will test against python2.7, and 3.5 (although not tested, python3.3 and 3.4 should also be fully supported).
+This will also print out a code coverage report.
 ```
 tox
 ```